 PERC will implement formal monitoring schemes to closely manage and conserve water consumption.
-As an example, there is a proposal to construct a greenhouse in the solar power plant where domestic water is recycled using technology.
 PERC will also continue to help in management of watershed areas such as in Makiling Forest Reserve adjacent to the MGPP and in the Bamban watershed a few km south of TSPP.
-In future power plants, PERC will look into installing rain harvesters as means to save water.